Warning to Candidates

 Absence from Examinations:

-All arrangements with regards to extra time, reader, rest breaks and the use of a laptop, etc., have been applied for in co operation with the SEN department.
+All arrangements with regards to extra time, readers, rest breaks and the use of a laptop, etc., have been applied for in co-operation with the SEN department.
 These concessions must be the student’s ‘Normal Way of Working’ in class and progress tests etc.

 Access To Scripts (ATS):

-If you want to request a script then you must collect the relevant form from the Examinations Office and return by the appropriate deadline.
+- If you want to request a script then you must collect the relevant form from the Examinations Office and return it by the appropriate deadline.

-Please note: GCSE students are only able to request original scripts.
+Please note: GCSE students are sometimes only able to request original scripts.

 Attendance at the Examinations:

 Punctuality is important.
-Exams start at 9.00am or 1.15pm you must be outside the exams room at least 15 minutes before.
-Late students may not be given the full exam time.
+Exams start at 9.00am or 1.15pm.
+You must be outside the exam room at least 15 minutes before the start time.
+Late students might not be given the full exam time.

 Students must complete and sign an awarding body authentication form and attach it to any coursework produced for their final qualification.
 Awarding bodies will refuse to mark any work not accompanied by the signed forms.

 These are the organisations that provide qualifications for schools and colleges.
-Awarding bodies used by Stretford Grammar School are; AQA, Pearson (Edexcel) and WJEC.
+Awarding bodies used by Stretford Grammar School are: AQA, Pearson (Edexcel), WJEC (Eduqas) and OCR.